NicoM1/IceEntity/README.md

 **HScript Integration:**
 ----------
-**Important:** After doing some real testing, I've found serious issues, not in my implementation, but in how hscript handles the scripts.
-It means that, while this works, you are going to be annoyed by so many things, that this is not really usable.
-I hate to say this, as I'm really proud of this feature.
-I'm hoping to get in touch with the creator of hscript, and figure out some things.
-Hopefully this will be fixed shortly, but untill then, please just use standard, hard-coded components.
-**Important Edit:** nevermind, it was all my fault, completely...duhhh, I will fix it soon, sorry.

 As of v0.5.0, IceEntity has integrated the hscript scripting engine into its entity parser, and entity classes.
 Note this is a brand new feature, relativly untested, and may not be as efficient as standard components.
 If you find an issue, or are confused, tweet to me at: [@nico_m__](https://twitter.com/nico_m__), or email me: nico(dot)may99(at)gmail(dot)com.
 This allows you, the developer, to program without recompiling, or do many other cool things.
 I'll let you think of the possibilities:).
 It also means, that with little or no work, modding can be inegrated into your game!
 Here are the steps to getting this to work in you game: